sawyerDeveloper/ReactNativeCamera/README.md

 Tapping your screen takes a picture and then you can click 'Keep' and it will save to your Camera Roll or 'Retry' to take a new pic.

-Scan the QR code on the page that pops up.

 Checkout TapToSnapClip.mp4 to see it in action.